How to Lower Blood Sugar Spikes and How Long It Takes To Come Down

 People With Type 2 Diabetes

-People diagnosed with type 2 diabetes still have some insulin, but they’ve lost the ability to successfully clear extra sugar out of the bloodstream.3
+People diagnosed with type 2 diabetes may still have some insulin, but the body no longer responds to insulin, so blood sugar remains high.6

-Depending on the progression and severity of type 2 diabetes, insulin medication may be needed to help bring blood sugar down.
+Depending on the progression and severity of type 2 diabetes, insulin medication may be needed as part of the diabetes treatment to help bring blood sugar down.
 Blood sugar spikes treated with fast-acting insulin can normalize blood glucose numbers within 15 minutes.

-9 Ways to Lower Your Blood Sugar Levels
+9 Tips to Manage Your Blood Sugar Levels

 Frequent blood sugar spikes can have unpleasant side effects, including fatigue, hunger, and moodiness.
 For people without diabetes, simple lifestyle changes are the best way to prevent blood sugar spikes from happening as often and reap the benefits of stable blood sugar.

-Tracking your glucose can allow you to discover irregularities in your body’s processing of glucose, learn what causes your glucose to spike, and whether your glucose levels fall into average ranges.
+Tracking your glucose can help you discover irregularities in your body’s glucose processing, learn what causes your glucose to spike, and determine whether your glucose levels fall within the average range.

-Carbohydrates tend to raise blood glucose levels more than other foods; however, a low-carb eating style may help a person stabilize and manage their blood sugars.
+Carbohydrates raise blood glucose levels more than other foods; however, a low-carb eating style may help stabilize and manage blood sugar.
 Before reducing carb intake, make sure to consult a healthcare professional or a dietitian to ensure this dietary style works well for your body.

 Choosing slow-carb foods and foods with a low glycemic index will have a delayed impact on your blood glucose.
 These foods are also rich in fiber, minerals, and nutrients and promote stable blood sugars and health overall.

-The ideal weight range for a person varies among individuals, but a doctor can help provide guidance for your specific situation.
+The ideal weight range varies among individuals, but a doctor can help guide your specific situation.

-Studies note a link between obesity and type 2 diabetes.10 Research also highlights the relationship between obesity and insulin resistance.11 Oftentimes, losing between five and 10% of overall body weight can help those with excess weight improve their blood sugar levels.
+Studies note a link between obesity and type 2 diabetes.
+Research also highlights the relationship between obesity and insulin resistance.
+Oftentimes, losing between five and 10% of overall body weight can help those with excess weight improve their blood sugar levels.7, 8

 • Half of your plate should include fruits and non-starchy vegetables